 CONGRATULATIONS...
-You are now the proud owner of a new 1978 snowmobile.
+You are now the proud owner of a new 1979 snow-mobile.
 This vehicle is the result of incomparable teamwork between Bombardier designers, engineers and technicians.
 Consequently, this vehicle is designed and engineered with safety, handling, comfort and quietness in mind.
-We do respect your desires and that of others.

 The information has been prepared to acquaint the owner / operator of a new snowmobile with the various vehicle controls, owner-related maintenance, and safe operating instructions.
 This is accomplished via 'The Snowmobile Safety Handbook Booklet' and the 'Operator Manual'.
-Each is inseparable toward proper use of the product, and should be kept with the vehicle at all times.
+Each is inseparable toward proper use of the product, and should be kept with the vehicle at all times

-Should you have any questions pertaining to the warranty and its application, please consult the "Often Asked Question" section of this manual or your selling dealer.
+Should you have any questions pertaining to the warranty and its application, please consult the "Often Asked Question" section of this manual, or your selling dealer.
 This manual emphasizes particular information denoted by the wording and symbols: